tigrish/devise-i18n/README.md

 ## Contributing translations to devise-i18n

-- Edit the translations directly on the [devise-i18n](http://www.localeapp.com/projects/377) project on Locale.
+Edit the translations directly on the [devise-i18n](http://www.localeapp.com/projects/377) project on Locale. **That's it!**
-- **That's it!**
+The maintainer will periodically pull translations from the Locale project and push to Github.

-- The maintainer will then pull translations from the Locale project and push to Github.
+Alternately, you can create a pull request on GitHub.

-Happy translating!
+In general, the tone of translations should be friendly, polite, and succinct.
+Certain languages (including Japanese and Korean) should use a more formal tone which is the standard for customer messages in those languages.

 ## Copyright